We earn a commission for products purchased through some links in this article.

 Like my hair?
 Gee, thanks, I grew it myself

-Testing hair growth serums has always been one of my favourite parts of my job as Cosmopolitan UK’s Beauty Ecommerce Writer.
-Recently, after removing my hair extensions following four years of wear, I’ve found myself more focused than ever on finding serums that genuinely deliver results — think stronger lengths, a healthier scalp environment and, with consistency, improved growth.
+Recently, after removing my hair extensions following four years of wear, I’ve found myself more focused than ever on finding serums that genuinely deliver results — think thicker-looking hair, a healthier scalp environment and, with consistency, improved growth.

-Best hair growth serums, tried and tested
+Best hair growth serums, tried and tested 2026

-Do hair growth serums work?
+Do hair growth serums actually work?

 Dr Sharon Wong, Consultant Dermatologist and Hair Specialist, explains that “many hair growth serums contain peptides/amino acids and conditioning agents such as hyaluronic acid.
 These have an aesthetic effect on the hair that’s already on your head, giving it more volume and plumping up its fibres to make them seem thicker and denser.”
+Many also feature a type of DHT blocker.
+DHT is an androgen that can cause hair loss to happen at a faster rate, so certain ingredients (and natural ingredients like pumpkin seed oil) can block DHT and prevent hair follicles from shrinking.

 Above all, Dr Sonia Khorana, Dermatologist and Aesthetic Doctor, says that consistency is key: “For hair thinning, visible changes take time.
 Initial growth may appear as fine, thin hairs, gradually thickening over 3–6 months, while full regrowth can take up to a year,” she says.